Updated: Sep 15

 4) A single acre of coffee trees can yield close to ten thousand pounds of coffee cherries.
-Once they are milled or hulled, there are still almost two thousand pounds of coffee beans.
+Once milled or hulled, there are still almost two thousand pounds of coffee beans.

 5) Forty-nine of the fifty states grow absolutely no coffee.
 The only state that grows coffee is Hawaii.
 Additionally, the only United States territory that grows coffee is Puerto Rico.

 6) Germany is the second largest coffee consumer in the world.
-Forty-three percent of Germans add sweetener to their coffee, while only twenty-seven percent of Americans (the number one consumer of coffee) use any kind of sweetener in their coffee.
+Forty-three percent of Germans add sweetener to their coffee, while only twenty-seven percent of Americans (the number one consumer of coffee) use any kind of sweetener.

 7) The English word coffee is derived from the Latin word Coffea.
 Coffea is the Latin name for a genus of trees.

-8) Every single one of the fifty-three countries that grows coffee is located along the equator, between the tropic of Cancer and Capricorn.
+8) Every one of the fifty-three countries that grow coffee is located along the equator, between the tropic of Cancer and Capricorn.

-9) On average, people who purchase their coffee from drive-through windows before work will spend around forty-five hours every year waiting in line for their coffee.
+9) On average, people who purchase their coffee from drive-through windows before work spends around forty-five hours every year waiting in line for their coffee.

-10) Petroleum is the only product that is traded more heavily than coffee.
+10) Petroleum is the only product traded more heavily than coffee.
 The amount of coffee produced around the world is close to six million metric tonnes.